How To Make A Duvet Cover

 Frequently Asked Questions - DIY Duvet Cover

-What is the purpose of the pocket?
+What is the purpose of the duvet cover pocket?

 Do you need to serge the edge of the pocket that is folded inside?